hypirion/fairbrook/doc/TUTORIAL.md

 complexity, but because you often have a better standpoint when looking at your problem from different angles.
 If you after that consider Fairbrook as a good solution, great!

+### What this tutorial covers

+This tutorial will cover every single function and macro within Fairbrook.
+Don't worry, there aren't that many, and they are very easy to understand conceptually.
+This tutorial will first explain how to use the functions independently, and will then go into detail about how can and were meant to be used together.
+Used alone, they can solve many common problems.
+Used together, they can solve more delicate merge tasks.